Skip to main content

 Should I add bacteria after pumping?

 You don't need to.
 Your tank will naturally repopulate with bacteria from normal household wastewater within a few days.
-Texas A&M AgriLife Extension warns that chemical additives can kill beneficial bacteria, limiting microbial activity and impairing the separation of oils and water (ESC-015).
+TCEQ doesn't recommend commercial additives, and some can actually harm your drain field.
 The best thing for your system is normal use and avoiding harsh chemicals.

 How do I know if the company pumped the whole tank?